lhcb/bender-tutorials/getting-started/twouseless.md

 {% keypoints "Keypoints" %}
-Wth these two examples, you should aready be able to
+With these two examples, you should aready be able to
-* code sove _valid_ (but useless)  Bender modules
+* code the _valid_ (but useless)  Bender modules
 * run them interactively
 {% endkeypoints %}